creationix/howtonode.org/articles/grasshopper-shoutbox.markdown

 ## Model

-Grasshopper provides various features like, validation and ability to update models from request parameters, to make the development of your application's model layer simple.
+Grasshopper provides various features like, validation and ability to update models from request parameters, to make the development of your application’s model layer simple.

 Our shoutbox application has a single model named `Shout` in `app/model.js`.